 After proper surveying, application, publication, service of notice and hearing, unregistered land may be brought under the system by virtue of judicial or administrative proceedings.
 In a judicial proceeding, the Regional Trial Court within whose jurisdiction the land is situated confirms title to the land.
 Persons opposing the registration may appeal the judgment to the Court of Appeals within 15 days from receiving notice of judgment.
 After the lapse of the period of appeal, the Register of Deeds may issue an Original Certificate of Title.
-The decree of registration may be annulled on the ground of actual fraud within one year from the date of entry of the decree of registration.
+The decree of registration.
 Similarly, in an administrative proceeding, the land is granted to the applicant by the DENR by issuance of a patent and the patent becomes the basis for issuance of the Original Certificate of Title by the Register of Deeds.
 All land patents (i.e. homestead, sales and free patent) must be registered with the appropriate registry of deeds since the conveyance of the title to the land covered thereby takes effect only upon such registration.